crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 order by Date asc
 ```

-The above query will find several events:
+The above query projects the Seq built-in property `@Timestamp` into a new value and will use it to sort entries ascending:
 ![fetch-events-from-given-conversation]({{ site.baseurl }}/assets/structured-logging-in-aspnet-core-using-serilog-and-seq/8-fetch-events-from-given-conversation.png)

 <h3 id="analytics-use-case">Analytics</h3>